-3. In the filter dialog box, click Filter to apply the filtered selections.
-In the column header, \(\) changes color to indicate that a filter is applied.
+In the filter dialog box, click Filter to apply the filtered selections.
+In the column heading, changes color to indicate that a filter is applied.

-The list of libraries is filtered according to the selections.
+The list of library batches is filtered according to the selections.

-Click C Clear Filters to remove all filters and view the full list of libraries.
+Click Clear Filters to remove all filters and view the full list of libraries.

-Manage libraries and library batches
+Manage library batches

-You can view library information, edit, delete, add notes and review the history of changes to libraries and library batches in GenexusTM Software.
+You can view library batch information, edit, delete, add notes, and review the history of changes to library batches in GenexusTM Software.

-You can also search, sort, and filter the list of libraries.
-For more information, see "Find libraries" on page 57.
+You can also search, sort, and filter the list of libraries batches.
+For more information, see "Find library batches" on page 57.

-- 1. In the menu bar, click Samples > Manage Libraries. - 2.
-In the Manage Libraries screen, perform one or more actions.
+- 1. In the menu bar, click Samples > Manage Library Batches. - 2.
+In the Manage Library Batches screen, perform one or more actions.

-Option Description View more library information Click a library name in the library list.
-View all libraries In the Filter Libraries by dropdown menu, select All.
-View libraries that are not in a run plan In the Filter Libraries by dropdown menu, select To Be Planned.
-View multiple pages of libraries Click the page numbers and arrows at the bottom of the screen.
-Delete a library batch Select the checkbox next to one or more library batch IDs, then click Edit a library batch Place the pointer over the row of a library that you want to edit, then click Edit .
+Option Description View more library batch information, such as the list of samples included in the library batch.
+Click a Library Batch ID in the library batches list.
+Alternatively, in the Total Samples column, click the number of samples in the library batch.
+In the pane that shows details for the library batch, you can click (More Options) to perform more actions, such as edit, audit, or add notes to the library batch.
+View all library batches.
+In the Filter Library Batches By dropdown menu, select All.
+View libraries that are not in a run plan.
+In the Filter Library Batches By dropdown menu, select To Be Planned.
+View multiple pages of libraries.
+Click the page numbers and arrows at the bottom of the screen.
+Delete a library batch.
+Select the checkbox next to one or more library batch IDs, then click Edit a library batch.
+Place the pointer over the row of a library batch that you want to edit, then click Edit.
 Modify the information in the Edit Library batch screen, then click Submit.
+Alternatively, in the library batch details pane, click the library batch ID to perform this action.
 You can edit a library batch only if none of the libraries in the library batch have been assigned to a run.
-View or export the audit trail of a library batch Place the pointer over the row of a library that you want to audit, then click Audit .
-The Audit Details screen opens with time-stamped audit records that include details and changes for each action performed on the library batch.
-2. Click the time stamp and action listed in the left pane of the screen to view audit details for other actions.
-Click Download in the upper right corner of the screen to download the record as a PDF file.
-View, add, or delete notes for a library batch Place the pointer over the row of a library of interest, then click Notes.
-The Add Notes dialog box opens and notes that are associated with the library are listed by user, date, and time.
-2. In the Add Notes dialog box, click + Add Note.
-3. Enter the note, then click Save .
-4. If needed, in the Add Notes dialog box, in the row of the note that you want to delete, click (Delete).
+View or export the audit trail of a library batch.
+Place the pointer over the row of a library batch that you want to audit, then click Audit.
+The Audit Records screen opens with time-stamped audit records that include details and changes for each action performed on the library batch.
+Click the time stamp and action listed in the left pane of the screen to view audit details for other actions.
+Click 1 Download in the upper right corner of the screen to download the record as a PDF file.

+Option Description View, add, or delete notes for a library batch.
+Place the pointer over the row of a library batch of interest, then click Notes.
+The Add Notes dialog box opens and notes that are associated with the library batch are listed by user, date, and time.
+2. In the Add Notes dialog box, click $+$ Add Note.
+3. Enter the note, then click Save.
+If needed, in the Add Notes dialog box, in the row of the note that you want to delete, click 前 (Delete).